-Response rates: Figure 1 details the flow of participants through the service evaluation; response rates gradually dropped over the 12 month follow-up period to 52% (n=70).
-14% of non-responders had passed away at 12 months, the rest (n=82) were sent a very brief questionnaire to understand why they didn't return questionnaires.
+Figure 1 details the flow of participants through the service evaluation; response rates gradually dropped over the 12-month follow-up period to 52% (n = 70).
+Fourteen percent of nonresponders had passed away at 12 months, the rest (n = 82) were sent a very brief questionnaire to understand why they did not return questionnaires.
 Twenty responses were received.
-Predominant reasons included 'forgot' (23%), 'too busy' (11%), 'lost the questionnaire' (11%), 'don't want to be reminded of cancer experience' (6%), 'too ill' (6%).
+Predominant reasons included "forgot" (23%), "too busy" (11%), "lost the questionnaire" (11%), "don't want to be reminded of cancer experience" (6%), and "too ill" (6%).